These are the places you can access online loans in Kenya in 2020. The last resort for many of us has been borrowing from creditors.

 In this digital age, it would be almost criminal to lack any online footprint of your existence.
-Being on social networks e.g Facebook and Twitter pose a great advantage because most loan apps require one to link the app to Facebook in order to make one eligible for a loan via the app.
+Being on social networks, e.g., Facebook and Twitter, pose a significant advantage because most loan apps require one to link the App to Facebook to make one eligible for a loan via the App.

 Invest in a reliable smartphone device

-It is great to keep up with the ever-changing trends of technology.
+It is excellent to keep up with the ever-changing trends of technology.
 However, do not misinterpret us.
-We are not telling you to buy the most expensive and latest phone or tablet in order to stay technologically relevant.
+We are not telling you to buy the most expensive and latest phone or tablet to stay technologically relevant.

-Try and invest in a low budget smartphone preferably android phone to be on the safe side because most loan apps require a compatible smartphone as a pre-requisite to enable you to access a loan via their app.
+Try and invest in a low budget smartphone, preferably an android phone, to be on the safe side because most loan apps require a compatible smartphone as a pre-requisite to enable you to access a loan via their App.

 Earlier loan repayments

-Like we said earlier, mobile loan provider services are mostly run by automated systems.
-The nicer the trail you leave in their database, the nicer they will ‘treat’ you.
+Like we said earlier, automated systems mostly run free loan provider services.
+The more excellent the trail you leave in their database, the sweeter they will ‘treat’ you.

-Requesting a loan and making early repayments increases your digital footprint in their system, thereby increasing your creditworthiness thus provides you access to a much larger loan amount in the future.
+Requesting a loan and making early repayments increases your digital footprint in their system, thereby improving your creditworthiness, thus provides you access to a much more considerable loan amount in the future.

-Although this may not be applicable to loan apps, it definitely applies to loans offered directly by carrier operators e.g Mshwari.
+Although this may not apply to loan apps, it refers to loans offered directly by carrier operators, e.g., Mshwari.
 As they usually say, “The more you save, the more your chances of increasing your loan amount.”